Berkshire Eagle Staff

 Mount Everett 41

 QUABOAG -- Mount Everett battled the entire game, but a fourth quarter rally fell short for the Eagles.
 Hannah Herrick scored seven of her 15 points in fourth quarter.
 Gwendolyn Carpenter scored seven of her 12 points in fourth as well.
-But the undersized Eagles could not stay out of foul trouble, allowing top-seeded Quaboag to knock down 21 free throws.

 Despite the loss, Everett coach Scott Rote was pleased with his team’s season.

 "They were a much bigger team," he said.
 "We were mismatched from a size standpoint, and you could see why they were a No. 1 seed.